pseudomammal/fairmont-wiki/API-Reference.md

 #### isPromise

 Verifies that a variable is a promise.
 A promise is essentially a link in a chain of operations, that checks to see whether a given condition has been met.
 If the condition is fulfilled, it moves on to another designated process (generally another promise).
 If an unexpected result occurs, the promise is rejected and it moves on to a different designated outcome.
+Otherwise, a promise is in its pending state.
 In other words, promises have "then" functionality built in.

 Among other things, promises allow easier step by step error checking and an ordered series of events in asynchronous programming.

 #####Example
 ```coffee